Guide for Authors

 Materials and Methods: The place, time and planning of the study and the elements and methods used should be reported.
 Data collection, characteristics of patients and individuals, characteristics of the experimental study and statistical methods should be explained in detail.
 The recruitment and all methods used to conduct the study should be described in detail.
 New or modified methods used should be described in detail and the source should be indicated.
 Doses, concentrations, routes and duration of administration of drugs and chemical agents should be specified.
 A brief report of all statistical methods used to summarize the data obtained and test the proposed hypothesis should be presented under a subheading, including the p-value criteria for statistically significant difference.
 The statistical evaluation performed should be described in detail.
 Standard statistical methods should be used whenever possible.
 If rarely used or new statistical methods are used, relevant references should be cited.
 If necessary, more detailed descriptions of unusual, complex or new statistical methods should be provided in separate files for readers as online supplementary data.

-Findings: The data obtained should be given in detail with statistical results.
+Results: The data obtained should be given in detail with statistical results.
 Findings should be supported with figures and tables.
-Please do not repeat the information given in figures and tables in the text.
+Care should be taken to avoid repeating in the text the information presented in figures and tables.

 Discussion: The results of the study should be evaluated by comparing them with the literature and should be supported by local and/or international references.
 General information that is irrelevant or unnecessary should not be added and should be of sufficient length for the purpose of the article.

-References: References should be written on a separate page.
-References should be cited according to the Vancouver system.
+References: References should be added at the end of the main manuscript.
+References should be cited according to the APA 7.
 Accordingly, reference numbers should be given in ( ) without a full stop at the end of the sentence, and the full stop should be placed afterwards.
 If the names of the source authors are used in a sentence, the reference should be given in ( ) after the first mention of the name.
 If more than one source number is given, "," should be placed between them, and if more than two consecutive source numbers are given, "-" should be placed between the numbers [e.g. (1,2), (1-4), etc.].
 References should be numbered and listed in the order in which they are used in the text.
 Citation accuracy is the responsibility of the author.
 References must exactly match the original spelling, accent, punctuation, etc. All references in the text must be cited.
 There should be no duplicate spelling in the reference list.
+If the number of authors is three or fewer, all authors' names should be listed; if there are more than three authors, the first three should be written followed by “et al.”.
 Reference styles for different types of publications are presented in the examples below:

 Research Paper: